 For example, you might value your phone system at £500,000 a day, factoring in the cost of sales not taken (per day) if it was to fail, and set the probability of this happening at 1%.
 Using the above formula, and assuming that a new system could be ordered/installed and working within 24 hours, the risk value is £5,000.
 This figure can be used to inform the amount you spend to mitigate against the event – so if an additional phone line/system only costs £2,000 a year, the conclusion might be drawn that doing this would be worth the cost when compared to the risk.

 While it might seem unnecessary to spend money on something that may never be used, it must be remembered that the cost of not doing anything and having to deal with a disaster later will always be higher.
-Consider, too, that if the disaster is likely to affect your whole area/industry, having a more robust plan than your competitors will increase your chance of surviving, helping you go on to thrive in an environment with less competition.
+The Covid-19 pandemic has shown that even the least likely of events can actually happen, with prepared organisations finding themselves in a much better state than their competitors (being able to move easily to working from home, for example).

 Figure 2: risk matrix